 Buy items that are easy to clean.
 Sure, that suede couch may look nice now, but how nice will it look after being lived on by a year's worth of renters?

-Buy furniture that is of good quality, but not top-of-the-line.
+Buy furniture that is of good quality, but it does not need to be top-of-the-line.
 Keep in mind that you're going to have to replace the furnishings in your vacation rental home more often than you would in your primary home.
 For that reason, it's best to buy less expensive furnishings that are durable.

 Opt for comfort.
 Your guests go on vacation to relax.
 Make sure you have a place for them to kick back and read a book or watch TV.
 Futons and wicker furniture in your condo rental may be slightly cheaper than regular couches, but are notably less comfortable.